MakeSchool-Tutorials/web-7-react-redux-tetris-app/P10-Default-State-and-Block-Shapes/content.md

 }
 ```

-We now have a default state for our game, and we **used Redux/Flux to manage the application state!** We also covered the beginnings of **building systems that manage and merge complex arrays!**
+You now have a default state for our game, and we **used Redux/Flux to manage the application state!** We also covered the beginnings of **building systems that manage and merge complex arrays!**

 # Now Commit